Troubleshooting Client VPN Connectivity with Access Server

 By default, the session token expires after five minutes of inactivity when not connected to the server and after 24 hours.

 You can adjust session token settings if needed.
-Refer to OpenVPN tunnel session management options.
+Refer to How to Adjust Access Server's Session Tokens.

 You can also switch to an auto-login profile that doesn't use the session tokens.